bitovi/eslint-plugin-nx-glue/README.md

 npm install -D @bitovi/eslint-plugin-nx-glue
 ```

-This library assumes you are using an [Nx workspace](https://nx.dev/).
+This library assumes your project is an [Nx workspace](https://nx.dev/).
 If you are not, you will have to also install `nx` as a dev-dependency:

 ```bash
 npm install -D nx@15